gwastro/pycbc/docs/install_lalsuite.rst

 Note that this checks out a read-only repository.
-If you want a git repository that you can edit, you can either fork this repository to your own GitHub account or, if you have ``LIGO.ORG`` credentials, you can follow the `instructions on the DASWG pages for cloning lalsuite <https://wiki.ligo.org/Computing/LALSuiteInstall>`_.
+If you want a git repository that you can edit, you can either fork this repository to your own GitHub account or, if you have ``LIGO.ORG`` credentials, you can follow the `instructions on the LSC Computing pages for cloning lalsuite <https://wiki.ligo.org/Computing/LALSuiteInstall>`_.

 .. note::